7 Types of Digital Marketing Materials You Must Have

 2 – Blog posts

-A blog is where you put up helpful information about everything connected to your unique value proposition and expertise.
+In a blog, you provide information about everything connected to your unique value proposition and expertise.

 Even if you create other pieces of content like videos, webinars, and emails, you still need a lot of descriptions or texts on your websites to help search engines understand the context of your website.